-MATH 1350 Mathematics for Teachers I (Fundamentals of Mathematics I) (27.0101.56 19) 3.3.0 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
-It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
+MATH 1350 Mathematics for Teachers I (Fundamentals of Mathematics I) (27.0101.56 19) 3.3.0 the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
 Prerequisite: MATH 1314 or the equivalent.